British capture of Tobruk: Fortifications

 The first line of the Eastern Sector was manned by the troops of the Guardia alla Frontiera reinforced with four companies from the 69th Infantry Regiment.
 Expecting the main attack from this direction, Pitassi Mannella established a second line of defence 4–6 km behind the strong points, based on a small hill at the junction of the El Adem and Bardia roads.
-At the second line under command of the 4th Tank Infantry Regiment, every available tank was dug in as a strong point.
-Between this position and the sea the III Battalion, 69th Regiment dug in.
+At the second line under command of the 4th Tank Infantry Regiment, every available tank was dug in as a strong point, reinforced with the III Battalion, 69th Regiment.
+Between this position and the sea, the LXIV Replacements Battalion dug in.